AloneLeek/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-Changes group owner of certain file
-14-Changes owner and group owner of all files and directories in working directory 15-Changes owner and group owner when file is a symbolic link
+14-Changes owner and group owner of all files and directories in working directory 15-Changes owner and group owner when file is a symbolic link 16-Changes owner of file only if owned by certain user